-Surgical repair: The patient was taken to surgery by Dr. Warren Stout.
+Surgical repair: The patient was taken to surgery.
 A transconjunctival approach was used to repair the large orbital floor fracture with a Medpor plate.
 A large hematoma was evacuated from the maxillary sinus.

 Q. What are the clinical symptoms associated with blow out fractures?